-Filed l by the l Registrant 🗷 Filed by a Party other than the Registrant \Box
+Filed by a Party other than the Registrant $\ \square$

-Check the ap propriate box:

-Prelin ninary Proxy Statement

-Confi dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-X Defin itive Proxy Statement

-Defin itive Additional Materi als

-Solici ting Material under §24 t0.14a-12

-Ingredion Incorporated (Name of Registrant as Specified In Its Charter)

-N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payme ent of F iling Fee (Check the ap propriate box):

-X No fe No fee required.
+Prelin ninary Proxy Statement Confi dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defin itive Proxy Statement Defin itive Additional Materials Solici ting Material under §240.14a-12 Ingredion Incorporated (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ent of F iling Fee (Check the appropriate box): \boxtimes No fee required.
 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-(1) Title of each class of securities to which transaction applies:

-N/A

-(2) Aggregate number of securities to which transaction applies:

-N/A

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which ated and state how it was determined):
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: aid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was previously.

-N/A

-(4) Proposed maximum a ggregate value of transaction:

-N/A

-(5) Total fee paid:

-N/A

-Fee p aid previously with pre iminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: